kedro-org/kedro/docs/source/06_nodes_and_pipelines/04_run_a_pipeline.md

 ## Load and save asynchronously

->*Note*: `ThreadRunner` doesn't support asynchronous load-input or save-output operations.
+> *Note:* `ThreadRunner` doesn't support asynchronous load-input or save-output operations.

 When processing a node, both `SequentialRunner` and `ParallelRunner` perform the following steps in order: